Editor-in-chief | Peter Pelinka |

 Language | German |

-NEWS magazine was established by Helmut and Wolfgang Fellner and was first published in October 1992.[2][3][4]
-The Verlagsgruppe NEWS was the publisher of the magazine which is published weekly.[5][6]
-The Fellner brothers sold the magazine to Gruner + Jahr,[7][8] a subsidiary of Bertelsmann.[9]
+News magazine was established by Helmut and Wolfgang Fellner and was first published in October 1992.[2][3][4]
+The Verlagsgruppe News is the publisher of the magazine which is published weekly.[5][6]
+The Fellner brothers sold the some shares of the company to Gruner + Jahr,[7][8] a subsidiary of Bertelsmann.[9]
+In 2016 Gruner + Jahr sold its shares to the Verlagsgruppe News, known as VGN.[10]